 The first organisation to pass a resolution calling for abortion’s legalisation was the Conference of Co-operative Women in 1934, and many working women joined the Abortion Law Reform Association, formed two years later.
 The ALRA was established in 1936 by Stella Browne, Janet Chance, and Alice Jenkins.
 All three were freethinking feminists, passionate about the rights of all women – regardless of class or social status – to access safe abortions, and obtain rational advice on matters of reproductive health.
 Browne was also actively involved in the British Society for the Study of Sex Psychology, an organisation founded in 1914 which aimed to discuss matters of sex and sexuality openly, and with an eye on law reform.

-Also in 1936, the government established the Birkett Committee, to explore the circumstances surrounding abortion and consider whether changes to the law should be made.
+In 1937, the government established the Birkett Committee, to explore the circumstances surrounding abortion and consider whether changes to the law should be made.
 Stella Browne presented evidence, opening with the statement:

 Like Diane Munday, later to be an active champion of the ALRA, Browne used personal testimony in a powerful call to increase the rights and freedoms of all.
 In 1939, the Committee recommended that the law allow for abortion in cases where the life or health of the mother was at risk, but the outbreak of war prevented its implementation.